Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 You can see that with the positive classification threshold set to 0.5, on average I am losing more money on the bad bets than I am winning on the good ones.
 With the threshold set to 0 (predicting 1 every time, hence betting on the home team every time), that difference is much smaller.
 However, there is still a deficit and the betting strategy is still not profitable.

-This profit curve is created when I am betting on every game.
+The above profit curve is created when I am betting on every game.
 I can choose to only place a bet when the potential payout is above a certain threshold.
 Shown below, adding another dimension to the profit curve to represent the betting payout threshold, transforms it into a profit surface:

 <p align="center">
 <img src="images/3dExpProfit.png" width="700">